ThePhobosDeimosSuite/laboratoire-0_log430/docs/rapport.md

 #### Consequence
 After a sale has been complete, the *SalesService* will send an event to the *StocksService* to decrease the stock of the sold items.

 When starting the project using *docker-compose*, there's no way of waiting until *Kafka* has initialized before sending request to it.
 Hence, the microservices start sending message while *Kafka* is still down and i wasn't able to find a good way to fix this.

+Also, i can't find a way to make Kafka work with Jest, which means that the unit tests can't run anymore for any service implementing a Kafka consumer/producer.

 ---
 ### Shared utils